Medically Reviewed by Barrett Eubanks, M.D.

 Phakic Lens Surgery: A Rare but Important Option

 A study comparing the results of LASIK to phakic IOL surgery found that both procedures had a similar chance of resulting in 20/20 vision without glasses at the end of one year.
 However, those who underwent phakic IOL surgery had better contrast sensitivity.
-The choice between the two procedures is personal, and vastly more people have LASIK than phakic lens surgery.

-There are several factors that have made phakic lens surgery less popular than laser eye surgery.
+There are several factors that have made phakic lens surgery less common than laser eye surgery.
 LASIK’s lower cost, shorter healing time, and improvements in laser-based procedures have all made it and similar options much more appealing than an implanted contact lens.
 Phakic lens surgery is still a solid vision solution for people who are not good candidates for laser eye correction.

 Talk to your eye doctor about the pros and cons of phakic lens surgery for your specific situation.